nix-community/dream2nix/README.md

 <img width="400" src="https://gist.githubusercontent.com/DavHau/755fed3774e89c0b9b8953a0a25309fa/raw/e2a12a60ae49aa5eb11b42775abdd1652dbe63c0/dream2nix-01.png">
 </p>

-## [WIP] dream2nix - A generic framework for 2nix tools
+## [WIP] dream2nix - A framework for 2nix tools

 For an example of dream2nix being used in practice, see [dreampkgs](https://github.com/DavHau/dreampkgs).

 ---
-dream2nix is a generic framework for 2nix converters (converting from other build systems to nix).
+dream2nix is a framework for 2nix converters (converting from other build systems to nix).
 It focuses on the following aspects:

 - Modularity